- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 The form I-20 is issued by Lake Forest College to prove to the US Citizenship and Immigration Services (USCIS) that a student has been lawfully admitted and is expected to enroll at the school.
 You must present your I-20 to an immigration official every time you enter the U.S. from abroad.

-You must have page 3 of your I-20 signed by an international student adviser before you travel outside of the U.S. Travel signatures are vaild for one year.
+You must have page 2 of your I-20 signed by a DSO before you travel outside of the U.S. Travel signatures are vaild for one year.

 Your visa is the stamp that was issued to you by a U.S. embassy or consulate overseas and placed in your passport.
 It is important only for entry into the U.S. The expiration date on your visa simply determines the time during which you may enter the U.S. It does not affect how long you can stay in the country and it does not have to remain valid while you are here.
 You will need to renew your visa if it has expired and you are planning to leave and re-enter the U.S.